Xiaoyingnie/indepdent-study/README.md

 ### 1. Open the Project in RStudio
 - Open the R project file
-- Or, open the script `Model.R` Directly
+- Open the script `Model.R` directly
 ### 2. Set the Working Directory
 Open RStudio, and set the working directory to the project folder (where `Model.R` is located):